folio-org/raml-module-builder/README.md

 ## Client Generator

-The framework can generate a Client class for every raml file with a function for every API endpoint in the raml.
+The framework can generate a Client class for every RAML file with a function for every API endpoint in the RAML.

-To generate a client API from your raml add the following plugin to your pom.xml
+To generate a client API from your RAML add the following plugin to your pom.xml

 ```xml
       <plugin>